Why is it important for black parents to talk about racism?

 She effortlessly said, "That’s a beautiful hairstyle.
 Doesn’t she look pretty?"

 What are your thoughts on the topic?
 Did you have the race talk with your child?
 What did you say and what was the response?
-Share your story with us, and we could publish your letter.
-We welcome anonymous contributions.
+Share your story with us.

 Share your story with Parent24.
 Anonymous contributions are welcome.